dustdustinthewind/IntralismQoLMod/README.md

 - Editor has dark background
 - Current event is highlighted in Editor
 - The editor will attempt to set the BPM if a map has "BPM" in the description
+- The editor automatically finds BPM Offset from first arc in map (may crash if you have a 0 arc map)
+- The BPM will be saved to the description of the map.
 - The editor caret no longer slides
 - The Discord RPC message for Editor will show the map you're working on